rknightuk/guidetobricklink/guides/03-identifying-parts.md

 ### By Name or Description

-Size is always a good place is start when trying to identify a peice.
+Size is always a good place is start when trying to identify a piece.
 For example, the piece below is 2 studs by 2 studs in size, and round.
 Search for `2x2 round` on Bricklink will return a number of results, and about halfway down the list is this part.

 {%include image.html
     title="Part 4032"